Peter says that Jesus is the Messiah

 23 Then Jesus said to all the people that were there, ‘A person who wants to be my disciple must not think about himself.
 He must decide that his own life is not important.
 Every day he must be like someone who carries his own cross to go and die.
 Then he may come with me as my disciple.

 24 Whoever wants to keep his own life safe will lose it.
-But whoever gives his life to serve me will have true life.
+But whoever agrees to lose his life because of me will have true life.
 25 A person may get everything in the whole world for himself.
 But if he loses his life, it would not be any good for him.
 He will have destroyed himself in the end.
 26 You must not be ashamed of me and of my words.
 If you are, then the Son of Man will be ashamed of you.
 One day he will return and everyone will see his power.
 He will come with God's holy angels and he will have the bright glory of his Father God.
 He will be ashamed of you on that day, if you are ashamed of him now.’